AB-MT/Droid-Game-3D/README.md

 # Installation
 ## Linux
-In the **Linux** operating system, everything is simple: first, install all the packages `pip install -r. / Requirements.txt`, write to the terminal `git clone https://github.com/WennMarcoRTX/droidgame3d.git`, then `cd droidgame3d`, we write if you have Cython, then `cython ./game.pyx`, and if just Python, then` python3 ./game.py`, if you have C, then `c ./game.c` (an assembly for Go, Ruby and C ++ will be released soon, wait;) ).
+In the **Linux** operating system, everything is simple: first, install all the packages `pip install -r requirements.txt`, write to the terminal `git clone https://github.com/WennMarcoRTX/droidgame3d.git`, then `cd droidgame3d`, we write if you have Cython, then `cython ./game.pyx`, and if just Python, then ` python3 ./game.py`, if you have C, then `c ./game.c` (an assembly for Go, Ruby and C ++ will be released soon, wait;) ).
 ## Windows
 For **Windows** we have a separate assembly with *.exe* and *.dll* files, which are always included when a new version is released, but if you want to play the game with the source code, then the installation is the same as y **Linux**, congratulations.